jamesrcutmore/Quiz-game1/README.md

   - As a First Time Visitor, I want to be able to easily navigate throughout the site to give the game a try.

-  - As a First Time Visitor, I want to know about the developer information and their social media links.
+  - As a First Time Visitor, I want to know about the developer and their social media links.

 - **Returning Visitor Goals**